- Tour Code : PD16

 Please email us if your group is more than 7 pax

 In case you start/finish at Incheon airport, extra $60 per one way transfer from/to the airport

-Also referred to as Seolsan and Seolbongsan, the mountain was named Seorak (‘Seol’ meaning ‘snow’ and ‘Ak’ meaning ‘big mountain’) because the snow would not melt for a long time keeping the rocks in a permanent state of white.
+Also referred to as Seolsan and Seolbongsan, the mountain was named Mt.
+Seorak (‘Seol’ meaning ‘snow’ and ‘Ak’ meaning ‘big mountain’) because the snow would not melt for a long time keeping the rocks in a permanent state of white.
 In November 1965, the Seorak Mountain district was designated as a Natural Monument preservation area.
-Afterwards in December 1973, it was designated as a park preservation area, and in August 1982, as a Biosphere Preservation District by UNESCO.